Unity-Technologies/ml-agents/docs/Migrating.md

  * The Unity project `unity-environment` has been renamed `MLAgentsSDK`.
  *  The `python` folder has been renamed to `ml-agents`.
 It not contains two packages, `mlagents.env` and `mlagents.trainers`. `mlagents.env` can be used to interact directly with a Unity environment, while `mlagents.trainers` contains the classes for training agents.

+### Unity API
+ * Discrete Actions now have branches.
+You can now specify concurrent discrete actions.
+You will need to update the Brain Parameters in the Brain Inspector in all your environments.

 ### Python API
  * In order to run a training session, you must now use the command `mlagents-learn` instead of `python3 learn.py` after installing the `mlagents` packages.
  * It is now required to specify the path to the yaml trainer configuration file when running `mlagents-learn`.
 We made an example file in